How do I pre-register?

 What does it mean to be an alternate?

 When a class reaches its class cap, a list of additional riders (alternates) will be listed to replace the spot of a competitor if and when that competitor does not attend the event.
 Alternates will be chosen in the order of when they registered on a “first come first serve” basis.
-Feld Entertainment reserves the right to make exceptions to this method of replacement due to an alternate’s unique circumstance.
+Feld Entertainment reserves the right to make exceptions to this method of replacement due to an alternate’s unique circumstance and as such, we will not disclose what alternate rank you are.
 As an alternate, you will be notified prior to the event whether or not you have been chosen to replace a rider.

 What is your rider entry refund policy?